Connacht Junior Club Football Championship

-The Connacht Junior Club Football Championship is a Gaelic football competition between the winners of the junior football championships in the province of Connacht, organised by Connacht.
-The winners of this competition will qualify for the All-Ireland Junior Club Football Championship.
+The Connacht Junior Club Football Championship, known for sponsorship reasons as the AIB Connacht Junior Club Football Championship and shortened to the Connacht Club JFC, is a Gaelic football competition between the winners of the junior county championships in the province of Connacht, Ireland.

+The winners of this competition qualify for the All-Ireland Junior Club Football Championship.

-An Cheathrú Rua of Galway are the current champions, having defeated Ballymote Round Towers of Sligo in the 2024 decider.
+Kiltimagh of Mayo are the current champions, having defeated Aughavas of Leitrim in the 2025 decider.